Open NowNon-Profit

 Department of Education · Australia

-This demand driven grant supports early childhood education and care services to provide employees with five hours of time to complete national child safety training.
-It is available to approved Child Care Subsidy receiving ECEC services applying on behalf of eligible employees.
+This demand-driven grant supports eligible early childhood education and care services to provide staff with five hours of time to complete national child safety training.
+Funding is intended for wage replacement or backfill so eligible employees can undertake the training.

 Deadline